Abhinav-104/Project-Todo/README.md

 1. `export FLASK_APP=todo` to set the application
 1. `flask initdb` to create the initial database
 1. `flask run` to start the app.

+# Website

+You can access the todo list manager at the website https://letsdoittodo.herokuapp.com/